-- A higher resolution, frame rate and bit rate setting will provide you the better video quality, but it will also require more internet bandwidth and use more storage space on the hard disk drive. - H.264+ or H.265+ encoding technology is only available for certain models.
+- A higher resolution, frame rate and bit rate setting will offer you better video quality, but it will also require more internet bandwidth and use more storage space on the hard disk drive. - H.265+ encoding technology is only available for certain models.